 \textbf{Point Navigation Results.} We present the point navigation results in Table~\ref{tab:point nav result}.
 Overall, every baseline achieves decent performance, OVRL-v2 achieves the most comprehensive performance in terms of all metrics.
 Since HabiCrowd does not provide dynamics information regarding virtual humans to the agent due to our aim of enabling more realistic navigation settings, baselines such as DS-RNN~\cite{liu2021decentralized}, LB-WPN~\cite{tolani2021visual} are unable utilize human dynamics models to address the task effectively.
 On the other hand, OVRL-v2 leverages ViT, a robust vision backbone capable of extracting entities (such as virtual humans) from visual inputs as additional clues, thereby proficiently handling the task.

-\textbf{Object Navigation Results.} Table~\ref{tab:object nav result} illustrates the results on the HabiCrowd dataset by all approaches.
-It is obvious that object navigation poses a significantly greater challenge than point navigation, as evidenced by the decline in evaluation metrics for all baseline methods.
+\textbf{Object Navigation Results.} Table~\ref{tab:point nav result} illustrates the results on the HabiCrowd dataset by all approaches.
+It is observable that object navigation poses a significantly greater challenge than point navigation, as evidenced by the decline in evaluation metrics for all baseline methods.
 The decrease in performance is aligned with the expectations outlined in~\cite{khandelwal2022simple}.
-The results show that OVRL-v2 has the best success rate, outperforming the second-best algorithm (DOA) by $3.523\%$.
+The results show that OVRL-v2 has the best success rate, outperforming the second-best algorithm (DOA) by {$4.22\%$}.